Why Famous: King of the United Kingdom and the British Dominions, and Emperor of India, from 6 May 1910 until his death in 1936.

 - 1911-06-22 King George V crowned King of the United Kingdom of Great Britain and Ireland, Canada, Australia, South Africa, New Zealand, and all his realms and territories beyond the sea

-- 1913-06-04 Suffragette Emily Davison steps in front of King George V's horse Anmer at the Epsom Derby
+- 1913-06-04 English suffragette Emily Davison dies after throwing herself in front of King George V's horse Anmer during running of the Derby at Epsom

 - 1917-05-11 King George V grants Royal Letters Patent to New Zealand